 A policy that requires the insured to assume partial payment of indemnity and/or defense costs, usually from the first dollar to a predetermined limit.

 (See also Allocated Loss Adjustment Expenses)

-The practice of diagnostic or therapeutic measures conducted primarily as a safeguard against possible medical professional liability exposure.
+The practice of diagnostic or therapeutic measures conducted primarily as a safeguard against possible MPL exposure.

 A fact-finding process—conducted through oral interrogations of parties and witnesses—in which both the defense and the plaintiff learn of evidence and witnesses.

 The total premiums received by the insurance company without any adjustments for the ceding of any portion of these premiums to reinsurers.